MECHANISMS OF SARS-COV-2 INFECTION, TRANSMISSION AND SURVIVAL

 There have been no studies yet to prove whether SARS-COV-2 may survive in drinking water.
 The COVID-19 virus has as of yet not been found in non-polluted natural waters and drinking water.
 According to WHO assessments, the risk of infected drinking water and water supplies is very low.[48]

-Furthermore, most viruses in the coronavirus family, including SARS-COV-2, are hydrophobic with a lipid membrane that makes them more susceptible to oxidants like chlorine, UV exposure, soap and disinfectant.[49]
+Furthermore, most viruses in the coronavirus family, including SARS-COV-2, are hydrophobic with a lipid membrane that makes them more susceptible to oxidants like chlorine, UV exposure, soap and disinfectants.[49]
 This is likely to make it more difficult for the virus to be infectious in drinking, pool and bath water.
 More research is required to confirm this for SARS-COV-2, yet preliminary evidence supports this notion.

 Conclusion